 This course deals with central issues in the field of management as illustrated through the context of emerging enterprises and small businesses as they grow over time.
-We focus the attention on the human capital, strategic, and international opportunities and challenges confronting emerging enterprises.
+We focus the attention on the human and social capital, strategic, and international opportunities and challenges confronting emerging enterprises.
 This course will provide you with an integrated view of these challenges and show you that successful management in the 21st century requires a combination of insights drawn from economics, sociology, psychology and political economy.
-Your first activity will be the Global Summit (on December 7th, designed for the entire first-year class to attend together), and then, in January, the course begins with a session in which you will meet your entire teaching team and receive a road-map for this semester-long journey.
+Your first activity will be the Global Summit (on December 3rd), designed for the entire first-year class to attend together, and then, on January 13/14, the course begins with a session in which you will meet your entire teaching team and receive a road-map for this semester-long journey.